rx-angular/rx-angular/projects/ngx-isr/README.md

 On the third request to the same url, if the regeneration was finished the user will be served the regenerated page otherwise he will be served with the old cached page.

 - Path `/three` after the first request that is server-rendered, the page will be added to cache and the cache will never be deleted automatically as in path `/two`.
 So after the first request, all the other ones will come from the cache.

-## What's next?
-- Add tests
-- Add create cache at production build
-- Add Redis implementation to handle cache
-- Check-out what can be done with hybrid-rendering (using cached pages as prerendered ones)
-- Add an api to invalidate (regenerate) multiple pages at once (using post request with urls in body)

 ## License
 MIT